kraudy/IBM-i-pipeline/README.md

 cd $HOME/cool_ibm
 ```

 For this part you need to have set up the github ssh keys.
+If you need some guidance with this, i'll hook you up.
+Sanjula has a good [git concepts tutorial](https://github.com/SanjulaGanepola/ibmi-talks/tree/main/Git%20Concepts%20I%20Wish%20I%20Knew%20Years%20Ago) for ibmers and non-ibmers if you need some background.

 Clone the repo to the cool dir, cd into it and set up a vscode [workspace](https://code.visualstudio.com/docs/editing/workspaces/workspaces) (optional but is very useful).

-Sanjula has a good [git concepts tutorial](https://github.com/SanjulaGanepola/ibmi-talks/tree/main/Git%20Concepts%20I%20Wish%20I%20Knew%20Years%20Ago) for ibmers if you need some background.

 ```bash
 git clone git@github.com:Your_User/Your_cool_repo.git